homedao/docs/docs/whitepaper.md

 ## Relationship between Tenants and the Protocol

 HomeDAO intends to issue long- and short-term rental contracts.
-Rental contracts are "standard” contracts, issued in accordance with local laws and regulations, and are as such unrelated to the HomeDAO protocol and the cryptocurrency layer beneath it.
-Tenants are not required to directly borrow Rent tokens and do not pay rent daily.[\[a\]](#cmnt1)[\[b\]](#cmnt2)
+Rental contracts are "standard" contracts, issued in accordance with local laws and regulations, and are as such unrelated to the HomeDAO protocol and the cryptocurrency layer beneath it.
+Tenants are not required to directly borrow Rent tokens, and do not pay rent daily.

 Behind the scenes, however, each rent payment is translated to a transfer of RENT tokens in the protocol.
-By modelling rental activity on-chain in this way, the protocol allows for the following three important factors that "power” the tokenomics of HomeDAO, and further the goals of the HomeDAO constitution.
+By modelling rental activity on-chain in this way, the protocol allows for the following three important factors that "power" the tokenomics of HomeDAO, and further the goals of the HomeDAO constitution.

 *   It enables short-term renting, for the benefit of long-term tenants
 *   It guarantees the flow of rental income into the system, and brings value to Rent tokens